 Assumption of Linear regression

-- Linear relationship between dependent and independent variable
+- Linear relationship between the dependent and independent variable.

-- Response variable is continuous and also residuals are almost same throughout the regression line
+- Response variable is continuous, and also residuals are almost the same throughout the regression line.

 The method of Least Squares

-In general, the dependent variables are demonstrated on y-axis, while the independent variables are demonstrated on x-axis.
-The least square method determines the position of a straight line or also called trend line and the equation of the line.
-This straight line is also known as best fit line.
+In general, the dependent variables are demonstrated on the y-axis, while the independent variables are demonstrated on the x-axis.
+The least square method determines the position of a straight line, which we also call a trend line or the equation of the line.
+This straight line is also known as the best-fit line.

 The least square method means that the overall solution minimizes the sum of squares of the errors made in the results of every single equation.
-For instance, Least Squares Equation can be used to find the values of the coefficients a and b
+For instance, we can use them to find the values of the coefficients a and b.

-The least square estimator of a and b are compute as follows:
+We can compute the least-square estimator of a and b as follows:

 Linear Regression example in DMAIC

-Example: Linear Regression is specifically uses in Analyze phase of DMAIC to estimate the mathematical relationship between a dependent variable and an independent variable.
+Example: Linear Regression is specifically used in Analyze phase of DMAIC to estimate the mathematical relationship between a dependent variable and an independent variable.

-A passenger vehicle manufacturer reviewing the 10 salespersons training records.
-In fact, their main aim is to compare the salespersons achieved target (in %) with the number of sales module training’ completed.
+A passenger vehicle manufacturer is reviewing the 10 salespersons’ training records.
+In fact, their main aim is to compare the salesperson’s achieved target (in %) with the number of sales module trainings completed.

 Furthermore, predict y for a given value of x by substitution into the prediction equation.
 For example, If a salesperson completes 15 training modules, then the predicted achieved target sales would be: